-Add text to your video by clicking on 'Text' on the right side of the video canvas, and choosing between adding a Title, Subtitle, or Body Text.
+Add text to your video by clicking on 'Text' on top of the video canvas, and choosing between adding a Title, Subtitle, or Body Text.

 Option 4: Screen recording

-To create a screen recording in STUDIO, go to 'Background' -> 'Uploads'-> 'Record screen'.
+To create a screen recording in STUDIO, go to 'Record'.

 Choose between recording the entire screen, the browser window, or the browser tab.

-Once you have your recording, you can crop, trim or loop it by clicking on 'Edit background'.
+Once you have your recording, you can crop, trim or loop it.

 More of a visual learner?
 Here's a tutorial for you:

 If you're creating video reports or a case study video, data slides are essential.